 Designed primarily for working teachers, online Master of Education programs are available online.
 These programs focus on leadership and advanced teaching methodology, and teaching licensure may be required in order to enroll.
 Some schools offer partially online Master of Education or Master of Teaching programs that require only a bachelor's degree for admission; however, these programs include extensive in-person student-teaching experiences that prepare graduates for initial teaching licensure.
+Some majors with master of education courses include instructional technology, curriculum and teaching, and education specialist in education leadership.

 Related Program Options